adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 2. Open your [Adyen Test Account](https://ca-test.adyen.com/ca/ca/overview/default.shtml) and create a set of [API keys](https://docs.adyen.com/user-management/how-to-get-the-api-key).

 3. To allow the Adyen Drop-In and Components to load, add `https://localhost:5001` as allowed origin by going to your MerchantAccount in the Customer Area: `Developers` → `API credentials` → Find your `ws_user` → `Client settings` → `Add Allowed origins`.
+> **Warning:** You should only allow wild card (*) domains in the **test** environment.
+In a **live** environment, you should specify the exact URL of the application.

+This demo provides a simple webhook integration at `/api/webhooks/notifications`.
+For it to work, you need to provide a way for Adyen's servers to reach your running application and add a standard webhook in the Customer Area.
-Your endpoint that will consume the incoming webhook must be publicly accessible.
-To expose your endpoint locally, we have highlighted two options in step 4 or 5.
+To expose this endpoint locally, we have highlighted two options in step 4 or 5.
 Choose one or consider alternative tunneling software.

 4. Expose your localhost with Visual Studio using dev tunnels.
      - Add `https://*.devtunnels.ms` to your allowed origins.